Automattic/jetpack/docs/partners/upgrade-redirection.md

 With the above information, specifically the source and the site URL, we are able to determine the intent of the click as well as whether the user is coming from a site that has been registered with a hosting partner.
 We will redirect the user to the hosting partner's purchase/upgrade flow if all of the following conditions are met:

-- The source must have purchase intent, meaning that the user would have landed on a purchsae flow on WordPress.com
+- The source must have purchase intent, meaning that the user would have landed on a purchase flow on WordPress.com
 - The site needs to have been registered with the partners API, with or without a plan
 - The hosting partner that registered the site needs to have provided us with URLs for their upgrade flows.
 Currently, we can specify URLs for the following:
   - Personal plan (the site does not have an existing plan)